linux-cultist/venv-selector.nvim/README.md

           search = {
             my_venvs = {
-              command = "fd 'python$' ~/Code", -- Sample command, need to be changed for your own venvs
+              command = "fd python$ ~/Code", -- Sample command, need to be changed for your own venvs

               -- If you put the callback here, its only called for your "my_venvs" search on_result_callback = remove_last_part